eyadnawar/D4L_Coding_Challenge/README.md

 # General Description:

-This projects generates 10 million tokens in a file then reads those tokens and populates a Postgres RDBMS with those tokens ignring duplicates.
+This projects generates 10 million tokens in a file then reads those tokens and populates a Postgres RDB with those tokens ignring duplicates.
 This projects implements a few data structures to handle these operaions as efficiently as possible

 Programing Language: ***Python***